-Horror films resonate with audiences in part because they allow us to explore ours fears in the safety of theatres.
+Horror movies resonate with audiences in part because they allow us to explore our fears in the safety of theatres.
 The Jetsons may have promised a future where technology and humanity lived in harmony, but our reality is entirely different.
 The interconnected digital world has given us instant content-on-demand where almost no aspects of our lives go unmonitored.
-Recent scandals involving large companies like Ashley Madison and Facebook have exposed the vulnerability of our privacy.
+Recent scandals involving large organizations like Canada Revenue Agency and Facebook have exposed the vulnerability of our privacy.
+So for this edition of The Laboratory, we take a look at the some of the common constructions of technology as a “source of horror” over the last 25 to 30 years in techno-horror movies.

 It’s hard to believe today, but home computers were still shiny and brand new for people in the 1980’s.
 They were also quite bulky.
 Not all households had a desktop computer.
 Even fewer people understood how computers worked.
 Like all new innovations, computers were viewed with skepticism.
 Into this void of knowledge, some pretty wild ideas surfaced about what computers could do you could do.